 The remains of the Megalithic temples that Malta is known for are the oldest free-standing stone structures in the world, older than Stonehenge and the pyramids of Egypt

-According to the Holy Bible, St. Paul was shipwrecked in Malta and converted its inhabitants to Christianity in 60 AD
+According to the Holy Bible, St Paul was shipwrecked in Malta and converted its inhabitants to Catholicism in 60 AD

 The Knights of St John of Jerusalem (also referred to as the Knights of Malta) were given control over Malta in 1530 by Charles V of Spain and left their mark on the island until capitulating to Napoleon’s advancement in 1798.
 The Knights of Malta are most remembered for successfully defending the island against the Ottomans during The Great Siege of 1565.
 The eight-point Crusade cross often associated with the Knights of Malta later became known as the Maltese Cross.

 The Mosta Dome is one of Malta’s largest churches (located in the village of Mosta), known for its dome-shaped roof which is the third largest unsupported church dome in Europe.
 During World War 2 it miraculously survived bombing by German forces.
 On 9th April 1942, a bomb weighing some 500 kg was dropped on the church while a congregation of some 300 people were awaiting mass.
 Although it broke through the ceiling it failed to detonate when it hit the floor.
 A replica bomb is on display at the back of the church.

 Get the best travel tips from Malta Uncovered delivered to you in bite-sized chunks by email.
 (Unsubscribe at any time!)

 Was this article helpful?
 Share it with your friends!